What We BELIEVE the Bible To Teach...

 (Below is a summary of our larger Confession, the London Confession of Faith, 1646)

 We believe in the Divine Inspiration of the Holy Scriptures – both Old and New Testament and receive them as a gracious revelation of the mind and will of God (Deut.
 4:2; Ps.
 19:7; Prov.
 30:5,6; 2 Pet.
 1:19-21; Rev. 22:18; John 5:39).
 We believe that therein are revealed all the doctrines and truths which we here state and believe (2 Tim.
 3:15-17).
-[Of the many translations of the Bible from the original languages, we believe the "Received Text" of the King James Version to be the preserved Word of God and to be used as the standard for all instruction, and exposition at LSBC.]
+[Of the many translations of the Bible from the original languages, we believe the "Received Text" of the King James Version to be the preserved Word of God for the English-speaking world and to be used as the standard for all instruction, and exposition at LSBC.]

 We believe that there is but one living and true God (Exo.
 3:14; Deut.
 4:35; Deut.
 6:4; Num.
 23:19; 1 Sam.
 2:2,3; Ps.
 90:2, 115:3, 139:7-10; Ecc.
 3:14; Isa.
 46:9; Jer.
 10:10, 23:24; Mal.
 3:6; Mark 12:29; John 4:24; 1 Cor.
 8:6; Col. 1:16); that there are Three Persons in the Godhead – the Father, the Son, and the Holy Ghost (Matt.
 28:19; John 1:1; 2 Cor.
-13:14; 1 John 5:7; Jude 20,21); and that these Three Persons are equal in nature, power and glory, and we believe that the Son and the Holy Ghost are as truly and as properly God as the Father (John 10:15,30; Eph.
+13:14; 1 John 5:7; Jude 20,21); and that these three Persons are equal in nature, power and glory, and we believe that the Son and the Holy Ghost are as truly and as properly God as the Father (John 10:15,30; Eph.
 2:22; Heb.
 1:3, Heb.
 9:14).

 The Everlasting Love of God For His People